ravachol/kew/README.md

     <img src="play-screenshot.png" />
 </div>

+Play is a command-line music player for Linux.

 ## Features

  * Search a music library with partial words from a directory, song or playlist.